ESG Data

 The services provided part during the relevant fiscal year is calculated by multiplying accounts that exceeded 1% of the total monetary amount covered in Scope 3-1 by an emission factors determined by the Ministry of the Environment.

-8. Scope 3-11 is calculated by multiplying the area, etc., real estate sold in the relevant fiscal year by the annual emissions unit value and the remaining service life.
+9. Scope 3-11 is calculated by multiplying the area, etc., of real estate sold during the fiscal year by the annual emissions unit value and the remaining service life.

 Trends in Three-year Averages for Greenhouse Gas Emissions Ratio